Holderness: Climate

 As part of the United Kingdom, the Holderness area generally has cool summers and relatively mild winters.
-Weather conditions vary from day to day as well as from season to season.
 The latitude of the area means that it is influenced by predominantly westerly winds with depressions and their associated fronts, bringing with them unsettled and windy weather, particularly in winter.
 The wind sometimes causes depositions to happen.
 Between depressions there are often small mobile anticyclones that bring periods of fair weather.
 In winter anticyclones bring cold dry weather.
 In summer the anticyclones tend to bring dry settled conditions which can lead to drought.
 For its latitude this area is mild in winter and cooler in summer due to the influence of the Gulf Stream in the northern Atlantic Ocean.
 Air temperature varies on a daily and seasonal basis.
 The temperature is usually lower at night and January is the coldest time of the year.
 The two dominant influences on the climate of the Holderness are the shelter against the worst of the moist westerly winds provided firstly by the Pennines and then the Yorkshire Wolds and the proximity of the North Sea.
 Generally, rainfall is 600 to 700 mm per year which is low compared with the national average rainfall of 1125 mm.